Go-Ride-Share/.github/profile/readme.md

 ## How to run locally in a container (Developer Guide)
 #### DB Layer and Logic Layer and React Front End (containerized)
-- download the [docker-compose.yml file](https://github.com/Go-Ride-Share/.github/blob/main/docker-compose.yml) and place it in the project root directory (the directory that contains all four layers)
+- Download the [docker-compose.yml file](https://github.com/Go-Ride-Share/.github/blob/main/docker-compose.yml) and place it in the project root directory (the directory that contains all four layers)
-- open the project root directory in terminal and run `docker-compose up --build --force-recreate --remove-orphans`.
-This will start all three functions apps in both the `Db Layer` and the `Logic Layer`.
+- Open the project root directory in terminal and run `docker-compose up --build --force-recreate --remove-orphans`.
+This will start all three functions apps in both the `Db Layer`, `Logic Layer` and the `React Front End`.
+- To access the `React Front End` head to the `http://localhost:3000`.

 ### Flutter Front End
 - WIP, follow the non-contrainerized instruction for now